Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 You can check our [site](https://irresponsible-toolb.000webhostapp.com/index.html).
 It only displays an illustrative graph of what we expect to have in the future with the *Arduino* sensors information.
 The template of the site you can find it in [*colorlib*](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/).
 We used the *AdminLTE 3*.

-However, we are currently struggling wiht how to show the database information in a graph in the website and we are looking for solutions and coming up with interesting ideas.
+Recently we managed to fetch information from the DB, and integrated the *ioticos* tutorial with the [*ELECTRONOOBS*](https://www.youtube.com/watch?v=dMSCVWquXhs&t=759s) tutorial and material.
+The result is prety satisfactory for what we were expecting.
+The files are not uploaded to the hosting service yet, but you can check them out in the <code>./WiFi Connection with local server/Web Page/</code> directory of this repository.